atagliab/BYONIC-PISCES/README.md

 List of contributors who participated in this project:

 Camille Richon
-Nicholas Hawco
+Nick Hawco

 **License:**
 This project is licensed under the CeCILL license (https://cecill.info/licences.en.html).

 **Acknowledgments:**

-Inspiration
-etc ...
+Funded by ERC project BYONIC